 Make sure your immigration status is always in line with local requirements and your personal circumstances.

 All British passport holders need to get a visa before travelling to the DRC.
-It is no longer possible to buy a short-term pass to enter the country.
-To get a visa, contact the Embassy of the Democratic Republic of the Congo:
+You can’t buy a short-term pass to enter the country.
+To get a visa, contact:

-New DRC visa requirements in force since March 2015 mean that some types of visa applications are referred to Kinshasa for a decision.
+DRC visa requirements mean that some types of visa applications are referred to Kinshasa for a decision.
 In these cases, a formal letter of invitation from the person or organisation you’re visiting, stamped by the Ministry of Foreign Affairs in Kinshasa and submitted with your application, can help to speed up the visa issuing process.

 You should check requirements with the DRC Embassy in London and allow at least 2 to 3 weeks for visa processing.

 A Rwandan or Ugandan immigration stamp in your passport should not prevent you from entering the DRC, but you may still experience difficulties on arrival if you do have them.

 You should consider getting a long-term visa if you’re planning to stay in the DRC for a considerable period.
 When applying for or renewing a long term visa, DRC authorities now need a certificate of “Good Conduct” from your country of residence and a “Consular Certificate” as part of the application.
 The Consular Certificate can be issued at the British Embassy in DRC.

 Your passport should be valid for a minimum period of 6 months from the date of entry into the DRC.

 UK Emergency Travel Documents are valid for entry into the DRC with a valid visa.